astra-vision/rain-rendering/README.md

 # Rain Rendering for Evaluating and Improving Robustness to Bad Weather

 Official repository.
-This code can be used to augment any clear weather images with controllable amount of rain, using our Physic Based Rendering (PBR) pipeline.
-It allows evaluating or training algorithms in rain, to improve robustness, detect rain, remove rain, etc.
+This code is to augment clear weather images with controllable amount of rain using our physics-based rendering.
+It allows evaluating/training algorithms, improving robustness to rain, detecting/removing rain, etc.

-We provide pre generated augmented datasets in the [dataset zoo](#dataset-zoo).
+We provide rain-augmented datasets in the [dataset zoo](#dataset-zoo).

 ## Paper